EternityForest/awesome-standards/README.md

 These are tools one could reasonably expected any casual to serious DIYer to have, or quickly obtain.

+### Safety

+Nearly every work space will need ear muffs, goggles, gloves of the appropriate variety, and usually some sort of respiratory protection.
+Note that personal protective equipment is very low in the heirarchy of controls, it is generally preferred to eliminate the risj completely where possible.

 ### Flashlight

 If it's not USB- C rechargeable and doesn't have a replaceable battery, it's probably junk.
 But good ones are very cheap and common now.